Classical dynamics of the Bianchi IX model with timelike singularity: Differences in the dynamic of both models

-The behaviour of the derivatives $(\ln a)^{\prime}, (\ln b)^{\prime},(\ln c)^{\prime}$ and function $F$ is illustrated by Figs \ref{f3} and \ref{f4}, presenting a numerical solution to Eqs. (\ref{eq6}) - (\ref{eq9}) with both types of singularities.
-In Fig. \ref{f3} these functions show their typical behaviour near the oscillating singularity, described by (\ref{eqq3}), (\ref{eqq33}) with the replacement $\tau$ by $\xi$, and $Q$ by $F$.
-Characteristic $\tanh$-like steps are clearly recognizable.
-But in Fig. \ref{f4} we see a completely different behavior of these functions near the singularity with finite $\xi$, described by (\ref{ez8}) and (\ref{ez13}).
-In particular, all functions have the same sign in the vicinity of the singularity.
-An increasing of $|(\ln a)^{\prime}|$ in contrast to (\ref{ez11}) could be explained by an influence of errors caused by limitation of computer accurasy combined with computations near the singularity, when the condition (\ref{ez6a}) is fulfilled.

-Thus, an oscillating mode is required near the singularity at $\xi \to \pm \infty$.
-But moving away from it along the $x$ coordinate we are approaching another singularity at finite $\xi$.
-Note that the distance along the line with constant $y,z,t$ between two points in spacetime (\ref{eq1}) is equal to the difference of their $x$ coordinates or $\Delta x=\int_{x_1}^{x_2}abc\, d\xi$.
-Such a distance between the initial point $\xi=0$ and oscillating singularity at $\xi=\pm \infty$ is finite and a distance between the initial point and the singularity at $\xi=\xi_0$ is infinite.
-One can see this in Fig. \ref{f5}.
+Is it naked?
+Let us move towards it along the spacelike $x$ coordinate.
+Nevertheless, if there was a horizon around the singularity it could looks like coordinate singularity with finite curvature invariants.
+For example, the Schwarzshild horizon in the synchronous frame looks like generalized Kasner metric with indices (1,0,0) i.e. the false singularity.
+Let us study the singularity at $\xi=\xi_0$.
+It corresponds not to horizon, but to infinitely distant hypersurface.
+Indeed, the distance along the line with constant $y,z,t$ between two points in spacetime (\ref{eq1}) is equal to the difference of their $x$ coordinates or $\Delta x=\int_{x_1}^{x_2}abc\, d\xi$.
+Such a distance between the point $\xi=0$ and the oscillating singularity at $\xi=\pm \infty$ in Fig. \ref{f2} is finite and a distance between the $\xi=0$ point and the singularity at $\xi=\xi_0$ is infinite.

-So the singularity at finite $\xi$ is located infinitely far from the oscillating timelike singularity.
-This is not the real singularity, but just a coordinate one.
+So the singularity at finite $\xi$ is located infinitely far from the oscillating timelike singularity and corresponds to $x=\infty$.
+This is not a real singularity, but just a coordinate one.
 The asymptotic form of the metric (\ref{e5}) near this false singularity at $x\to \infty$ is

 with $C_i=$ const.